Dinesh9928/snowflake-snowpro-core-study-notes/Overview/Overview.md

 # SnowPro Core Certification MCQs

-# SnowPro Core Certification MCQs (Based on Overview Content)
+# SnowPro Core Certification MCQs (Based on Overview)

 ### 1. What is the primary responsibility of an organization in Snowflake?
 - A. Managing schemas and databases